 - Ensure that surplus management will be directed to relevant children-centric initiatives

+- Open to all kids community members who can join at their own pace without being disadvantaged

-In summary, the .kids foundation’s founding team members are experts in children rights.
+In summary, the DotKids Foundation’s initial working group and founding team members are experts in children rights and children welfare work and advocacy.
 Moreover, we have already received endorsement from many of our community members.
 Also, our governance structure is the best example for our dedication to the community, and clearly states our accountability towards our members.

 20(c).
 Provide a description of the community-based purpose of the applied-for gTLD.

+Eligibility for a .kids domain name is restricted to community members (and their members and entities having a verifiable nexus).

-The .kids TLD is restricted to children centric organizations, non-governmental organizations (NGOs), children’s rights initiatives and children led initiatives in the first phase of Sunrise.
-Throughout the Sunrise, Landrush phases and upon Go Live, the .kids TLD is restricted to registrants who expressly adhere to the following Guiding Principles in the provision of content and services with their .kids domain
+Throughout the Sunrise, Landrush phases and upon Go Live, the .kids TLD all registrants must expressly adhere to the following Guiding Principles in the provision of content and services with their .kids domain.

-Intended registrants in the TLD include members of the community, especially:

-2) Charities, non-government organizations and government institutions that work on the well-being of children.

-3) Parents and educators

-4) Educational institutions, organizations and operations that are primarily serving children

-In general, organizations and businesses whose target group is kids, meaning anyone under the age of 18.

 The intended end-users would be kids, or anyone who might be interested in kids related services or products.
+As explained in 20(a) above, consistent with children rights approach considered by the United Nations Committee on the Rights of the Child, kids do not exist independently in the community.
+They are supported and also represented by those who are no longer kids but are intricately involved with kids to protect, promote and advocate their rights for their best interests.
+Intended registrants in the TLD are therefore such organizations meeting the eligibility requirements as explained above, along with members of such organizations and entities having verifiable nexus with such organizations.

 PURPOSE OF THE COMMUNITY BASED gTLD

 a.
+Adopt UNCRC as our guiding principle for operations and to promote the adoption of UNCRC for content and services provided on “.kids” domain names

+b.
+Bridging kids with the children rights organizations who advocate and defend for their rights

+c.
 Create a kids friendly Internet space

-The primary purpose of the community based gTLD is to best serve our stakeholders.
-As defined in 20a.
-They are kids, charities, NGO, government institutions and alliances; parents and educators, and any companies, manufacturers and educational institutions.
-Since there are clear distinctions of our community members, we can segment and define their needs.

-Needs of Kids: The ability to freely browse the Internet in acquiring information.
-Moreover, the information that they reach to is easy to comprehend.

-Needs of charities, NGOs, government institutions and alliances: Peace in mind where the information children reach to are constructive to their upbringing, and is not harmful to children

-Needs of parents and educators: Having the peace in mind where children can browse the Internet freely, while not having to worry whether they reach to harmful information that would affect their upbringing.

-Needs of companies, manufacturers and educational institutions: Abilty to reach to their target group, children more effectively and easily

-Our purpose is to best serve the needs of our community members.

-b.
+d.
 Encourage children’s participation online

-c.
+e.
 Support and contribute to the children community

-In order to be able to support and contribute back to our community, we would first need to be self-sustainable and not rely on uncontrollable factors to generate our income, such as donations.

 RELATED ACTIVITIES TO SERVE OUR PURPOSE